ShivanshTiwari01/Stock-Price-Prediction/readme.md

 1. Clone the repository.
 2. Install the required libraries.
-3. Open the `notebook.ipynb` file in Jupyter Notebook.
+3. Open the `main.ipynb` file in Jupyter Notebook.
 4. Execute the cells to run the data analysis, feature engineering, and model training/testing steps.

 ## Requirements